 Reconfirm diagnosis in case of severe uterine infection and fertility problems.

 Kelamycin Intrauterine Suspension Indications

-KELAMYCIN INTRAUTERINE SUSPENSION is indicated for the treatment of metritis in beef and dairy cows caused by organisms such as E. Coli, Streptococci, Bacilli, Staphylococci, Proteus, and Clostridia, when these organisms are sensitive to oxytetracycline.
+KELAMYCIN INTRAUTERINE SUSPENSION is indicated for the treatment of metritis in beef and dairy cows caused by organisms such as E. coli, Streptococci, Bacilli, Staphylococci, Proteus, and Clostridia, when these organisms are susceptible to oxytetracycline.
 It is extremely important that an accurate diagnosis is made in order to determine an adequate course of treatment.
-Metritis may be diagnosed by rectal palpation following uterine discharges of abnormal colours, e.g. red, brown, black, or discharges of abnormal viscosities - thick or watery.
+Metritis may be diagnosed by rectal palpation following uterine discharges of abnormal colors, e.g. red, brown, black, or discharges of abnormal viscosities - thick or watery.